I had the right to remain silent...but what I lacked was the ability.

 Marcus Driver: "What, you figure I should just shoot over to this Tailor's place, get myself a Batman costume?
 Dress up and try to make Dunning wet himself?"
 Josie Mac: "Yeah, on second thought it's probably not such a good idea, Romy might try to bust a cap in your ass."
 Renee Montoya: "Yeah, well, he'd have to give her weapon back, first."
 Maggie Sawyer: "What was that?"
 Renee Montoya: "Oh, Hell."

 It ends up being a crucial plot point in L.A.
-Confidential - a corrupt cop reveals that he's actually the murderer of a police sergeant by asking his subordinate Exley to investigate a name the sergeant dropped as his last words.
-Which happens to be a name made up by Exley for his father's unknown murderer; he'd told the story to the sergeant on the previous day.
+Confidential - Capt.
+Dudley Smith reveals that he's the one who killed Jack Vincennes by asking Ed Exley to investigate a name Vincennes dropped as his last words - "Rollo Tomasi".
+Except that "Rollo Tomasi" happens to be a name made up by Exley for his father's unknown murderer; he'd told the story to Vincennes on the previous day.

 Nini: (to the Duke) I don't like this ending.
 Why on earth would she go with the penniless writer?
 Oops!
 I mean sitar player.